ADO (SQL Connect) monitor

 OLE DB provider requirements

-The ADO monitor requires a supported OLE DB provider is installed to provide access to the database type you wish to use.
+The ADO monitor requires a supported OLE DB provider to provide access to the database type you wish to use.
 The following database types are supported:

 - Microsoft SQL Server